Solid colors always work best. The

 session I strongly recommend that you use one of my make-up artists.
 My

-Make-up artists know what to do for the industry and my style of
+Make-up artists know what to do for the industry and my type of

 lighting.
 The make-up artist will keep an eye on you during the session